patricklam/plam.new-webpage/content/post/20230419-backbone-bouldering-gym.md

 </figure>

-[Backbone Boulder](https://backboneboulder.com/), tagline: "Pas juste un centre d'escalade" ("not just a climbing gym") is in the corner of field in Bromont, next to a small forest.
+[Backbone Boulder](https://backboneboulder.com/), tagline: "Pas juste un centre d'escalade" ("not just a climbing gym") is in the corner of a field in Bromont, next to a small forest.
 Except for its transit-inaccessible location, it reminds me of European gyms, e.g. [minimum](https://minimum.ch/).
 Though unlike minimum, it has